 This course focuses on the development of a foundation for direct social work practice: the values, ethics, core social work skills and common knowledge base generic to practice with groups.
 The data gathering, relationship building, assessment, intervention, evaluation and termination phases of the planned change process with groups are the emphasis of the course.
 (Prerequisite: SOWK 610)

-SOWK 720 ADMINISTRATION, PLANNING & ORGANIZING III: AGENCY PROGRAM DEVELOPMENT (ELECTIVE) 3 credit hours the community and organization, the focus shifts in APO III from the generalist problem-solving practice skills to advance skills to operate effectively within an organizational context to skills and knowledge to enhance and develop agency programs.
+SOWK 720 ADMINISTRATION, PLANNING & ORGANIZING III: AGENCY PROGRAM DEVELOPMENT (ELECTIVE) 3 credit hours

+APO III is an elective course in the APO component of the MSW Program.
+To achieve linkage between the community and organization, the focus shifts in APO III from the generalist problem-solving practice skills to advance skills to operate effectively within an organizational context to skills and knowledge to enhance and develop agency programs.
 The organization is perceived as a practice arena for the social worker to initiate and participate in engagement, assessments and practice evaluations in the designing of new and innovative programs that enhance quality of community life.